Galser/kitchen-extensive-terraform/README.md

   value       = "${aws_instance.remote_group.*.public_dns}" # no [] - brackets here
 }
 ```
-6. macOS Mojave sepcific!!!
-The way how default "ssh-keygen" in macOS Mojave tuned you going to expireince problem with ssh key, so appen `-m PEM` to the command for ssh key generation.
+6. **macOS Mojave specific!!!** The way how default "ssh-keygen" in macOS Mojave tuned you going to expireince problem with ssh key, so appen `-m PEM` to the command for ssh key generation.
 It should look like :
 ```sh
 ssh-keygen \
   -b 4096 \